 Cellar spiders are easily identified by their extraordinarily long and thin legs which can be up to two inches long.
 The legs are attached to an elongate and thin body.

-How Do Cellar Spiders Look Like?
+What Do Cellar Spiders Look Like?

 They are usually yellowish brown in color.